Developers-Here-Mobility/Here-Mobility-Demand-API-Overview/README.md

 **To request and book a ride:**

 1. Call *RideOffersRequest*.
-In the call parameters, the client specifies the passenger details, pickup and dropoff locations, and any special requirements such as a child seat.
+In the call parameters, the client specifies the passenger details, pickup and dropoff locations, and optionally the number of suitcases the ride must accommodate.
 Optionally, the client can specify a future pickup time, a desired price range and a sort order for the returned ride offers.

 2. Receive a **RideOffersResponse** object.
 This is a list of **RideOffer** objects, containing details such as supplier ID, price, ETA and cancellation policy.
 If a sort order was specified in the request, the offer list is sorted by the order requested (lowest to highest price, or soonest to latest ETA).